-EB 425: Research Methods Seminar
+EB 425: Research Methods Seminar (E)

-Instructor: To be announced Prerequisites: EB 325, EB 360
+Instructor: Prof. GrantPrerequisites: EB 325, EB 360

 Designed to evaluate specific methods used by agricultural economics researchers.
 Selected papers which address issues examined by the discipline are used.
 Students are expected to critically evaluate the methods and conclusions presented.
 Preparation of a research proposal and seminar on the topic area is also required.

-EB 440: Farm Management II Instructor: To be announced Prerequisites: EB 325, EB 340
+EB 440: Farm Management II (A)

+Instructor: Prof. Brennan Prerequisites: EB 325, EB 340